 Old Photographs Help Solve Relationships in Family Tree

-While I working through the other names, the pieces of the puzzle began to form a larger picture of the family tree.
+While I worked through the other names, the pieces of the puzzle began to form a larger picture of the family tree.
 I ended up attaching nearly 120 photos to 51 persons in my database.
-About 30 photos remain, 10 with names and the rest being unidentified persons.
+About 30 photos remain, 10 with names, and the rest being unidentified persons.

 Lynn Vance LILLIE and Joe ROONEY’s grandmother Florence ROYALTY, wife of Isaac Spencer LILLIE, appears to be the lady who plays the leading roll in the story of how these photos came to be collected.
 Not only did she collect photos of her siblings and their families, her husband Isaac Spencer LILLIE’s family, her mother-in-law Pernecia Elizabeth GLASS’s family, but also of her stepmother Johanna PADDOCK’s family.
 I believe her children Samuel and Ruth who lived with her until her death in 1946 may have taken over her collection of photos which then went to Samuel’s son Lynn Vance LILLIE.